FREQUENTLY ASKED QUESTIONS | INTERNSHIP CHISINAU

 ■ Is the Endava internship paid?

-While the Endava internship is not financially remunerated, you will receive a real, palpable chance to expand your knowledge, meet and shadow senior and experienced colleagues, grow your network, change your career, and ultimately get a job offer based on your progress.
+While the Endava internship is not financially remunerated, you will receive a real, palpable chance to expand your knowledge, meet and shadow senior and experienced colleagues, expand your network and start/switch your career.

 ■ What are the daily activities of an intern?